naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 Start Simple
 ***************
-If you are only planning to use voice control you only need:
+If you are only planning to use voice control only, and you are not concerned about state visibility in teh Alexa/ Google Home Apps, you only need:

 * An "alexa-smart-home-v3" node (set to `Auto Acknowledge`_)
 * A receiving node for commands, such as MQTT out/ publishing that enables you to interact with the device itself

+.. note:: Any device you chose to use this simple flow with must be configured with "Report State" **disabled**.
+See `Add State`_ if you want to benefit from state information in your Smart Assistant application(s).

 .. image:: basic-flow.png
     :alt: Screenshot of basic concept flow example